percona/pmm-doc/platform-integration/integrate-platform.md

-# Integrate with Percona Platform
+# Integrate PMM with Percona Platform
 !!! alert alert-info ""
     Disclaimer: Percona Platform is a Preview release and several functionalities are still under development or subject to change.
 As such, we recommend connecting PMM to Percona Platform only for testing purposes.